sookinoby/sentiment-analysis2/README.md

 Here is the t-nse visualization of the weights of top 500 words:
 ![Alt text](images/embedding1.png?raw=true "t-nse visualization")

 The visualization shows that the model automatically learnt that the words "excellent, wonderful, amazing" mean the same thing.
-This is quite wonderful.
+This is quite wonderful!
 Next, we will write a simple predict function to use the model generated.

 ## Sample prediction

 Lets us use this model to predict our sentences.
-For this, we need to load the saved model as follows
+For this, we need to load the saved model as follows:

 ```
 # Load the model from the checkpoint .
 We are loading the 10 epoch